vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 }
 ```

 You can already see how AST helps us in analyzing a table's definition.
 As a very simple illustration, imagine we have two tables we want to diff.
-Say we want to find whether the two have a different set (let's ignore ordering for now) of columns.
+Say we want to find whether the two have a different set of columns (let's ignore ordering for now).
 How would we do that?

 We can programmatically iterate over `range table1.TableSpec.Columns` in each of the tables.
 We can do a full drill down of all the details in a `ColumnDefinition`.
 Or, we can take a shortcut. `schemadiff` uses an optimistic approach: most of the schema is likely to be identical.
 It first attempts to compare components as a whole.
 If they components are identical as a whole, we can proceed to drill down.